ValeryMikh/VIEWPOINT/README.md

 ## VIEWPOINT is an innovative multi-model platform for backend developers, with a powerful ViewQL language for queries and modeling, created specifically for backend developers.
+(Multi-Model Database Management System)
 VIEWPOINT provides the ability to work with different data models (relational, graph, document and others) within a single system.
 This eliminates the need to use several different DBMS and simplifies integration with various data sources. <br> For backend developers, this means greater flexibility in choosing the most suitable model for a specific task and simplification of working with heterogeneous data.
 ## ViewQL
 ViewQL provides backend developers with a powerful and convenient tool for working with data. <BR> This query and modeling language combines the capabilities of SQL and programming languages, which allows backend developers to write complex queries, implement business logic directly in the database and create complex data models. <BR> This increases productivity and simplifies development.